streaku1/CarswebAdvanced/README.md

 It includes error handling that displays custom 404 and 500 error pages instead of crashing when an exception occurs.

+You can register and login using the navigation bar buttons on the top right of the screen included in the layout by using your email and a password.

 How to use:

 Run locally